GustaveHerve/agbe/README.md

 # GemuProject
 GemuProject is a simple work-in-progress emulator for the GameBoy game system.
 (Most specifically emulating the DMG black and white model).

 This is a personal project that I started in the process of learning more about C programming, low level programming, assembly and video game system emulation in general.
-As such, it is not aimed to be an alternative for already existing GameBoy emulators and is only targeting a moderate level of accuracy (at best M-cycle level).
+As such, it is not aimed to be an alternative for already existing GameBoy emulators and is only targeting a moderate level of accuracy (for now it is at best M-cycle level).

 Currently the following is implemented:
 - Opcodes intepreter and full CPU emulation
 - PPU using pixel FIFOs
 - Basic audio emulation
 - Basic keyboard input support (B: Z key, A: X key, Space: Select, Enter: Start, Arrow keys for D-Pad)
-- Support for no mapper, MBC1, MBC3 and MBC5, including exporting external RAM in a .sav file if the mapper has a battery
+- Support for no mapper, MBC1, MBC3 (no RTC support for now) and MBC5, including exporting external RAM in a .sav file if the mapper has a battery

 ## Usage
 ### Building
-For now, you can simply use the included barebones Makefile: `make`
+To build the project, you can currently run CMake (ideally in a separate build directory)

 ### Usage
-`./agbe [-b BOOT_ROM_PATH] ROM_PATH`
+`./gemu [-b BOOT_ROM_PATH] ROM_PATH`

 ## Credits
 ### Documentation